dotnetcore/aspnetcore-doc-cn/aspnet/security/authorization/claims.rst

      return View();
  }

-The ``Authorize`` attribute can be applied to an entire controller, in this instance only identities matching the policy will be allowed access to any Action on the controller.
+The :dn:class:`~Microsoft.AspNetCore.Authorization.AuthorizeAttribute` attribute can be applied to an entire controller, in this instance only identities matching the policy will be allowed access to any Action on the controller.

 .. code-block:: c#

   [Authorize(Policy = "EmployeeOnly")]
-  public class VactionController : Controller
+  public class VacationController : Controller
   {
       public ActionResult VacationBalance()
       {
       }
   }

-If you have a controller that is protected by the ``Authorize`` attribute, but want to allow anonymous access to particular actions you apply the ``AllowAnonymous`` attribute;
+If you have a controller that is protected by the :dn:class:`~Microsoft.AspNetCore.Authorization.AuthorizeAttribute` attribute, but want to allow anonymous access to particular actions you apply the :dn:class:`~Microsoft.AspNetCore.Authorization.AllowAnonymousAttribute` attribute;

 .. code-block:: c#